Bristol Wasp Nest Control

-As illustrated in the paragraph above, the wasps we are about to consider belong to the family Vespidae and are what we called eusocial.
+As illustrated in the paragraph above, we are about to consider the family Vespidae, and these are what we term eusocial.

-This means that these wasps have the highest order of vertebrate cooperation, identified by the presence of three key features.
+This means that they have the highest order of vertebrate cooperation, identified by the presence of three key features.

 - Overlapping generations

 - Cooperative care of young

 Hymenopteran insects that include ants, bees, and wasps first appeared in the Triassic Period more than 200 million years ago following the Permian extinction event called the “Great Dying”, when almost all life came to an end!

 In 2018, researchers discovered a 65million year wasp specimen trapped in amber.
 Many of the wasps discovered in the fossil record are quite small, and most are examples of solitary wasps.